-The Southwestern Master of Divinity prepares students for the broadest range of Christian ministries.
-Students receive training in classical theological disciplines such as Old Testament, New Testament, Church History and Historical Theology, Systematic Theology, Ethics, and Philosophy, as well as applied disciplines such as Pastoral Ministy, Preaching, Evangelism, and Missions.
+The School of Theology Master of Divinity prepares students for the broadest range of Christian ministries.
+Students receive training in the classical theological disciplines of Old Testament, New Testament, Church History and Historical Theology, Systematic Theology, Ethics, and Philosophy, as well as applied disciplines such as Pastoral Ministry, Preaching, Evangelism, and Missions.
 In addition, students may use elective hours to pursue concentrations in any school at Southwestern in accordance with their ministry goals and academic interests.
-The M.Div is the only approved first master's degree for a student preparing for a pastoral or preaching ministry, as well as any other ministry largely comprised of biblical teaching.
+The School of Theology M.Div is the master's degree best suited for the student preparing for a pastoral or preaching ministry, as well as those seeking to flourish as servant leaders of other ministries focused on precise teaching of the Bible.
 This degree is also offered fully online.

 The Advanced Master of Divinity allows students to build upon undergraduate theological training by taking advanced courses in place of the introductory courses in the regular Master of Divinity curriculum.